All you need to know to use make the Linux kernel support your own hardware.

 - Application: write data to board serial ports.

-Day 4: Interrupts, differing work, locking
+Part 4: Interrupts, deferring work, locking

 - Application: allow user space to write to serial ports.